 b) Consultation with such others as the ad hoc grievance committee deems necessary to provide a thorough investigation of the grievance, including scientific ramifications or concerns, and other mitigating or extenuating circumstances that bear upon the situation.

-5) Upon receipt of the report from the ad hoc grievance committee, the senior associate dean for academic affairs and diversity may:
+5) Upon receipt of the report from the ad hoc grievance committee, the senior associate dean for academic affairs may:

 a) Take whatever action he feels is warranted, using the report of the ad hoc grievance committee as advisory information.